timmy1420/shell_scripts/README.md

 # Shell scripts

-Hello, this is a reposotory for shell scripts focued on the Ubuntu Bash Shell.
-This is made because I'm lazy xD
+Hello, this is a reposotory for shell scripts focsued on the Ubuntu Bash Shell.
+I made it because I'm lazy xD

 # Make sure the system is updated
 In every script I've placed an system update